-The following section describes the benefits that may become payable to the Named Executive Officers employed by us on the date of this proxy statement in connection with their termination of employment with us or in connection with a change of control.
+The following section describes the benefits that may become payable to the Named Executive Officers in connection with their termination of employment with us or in connection with a change of control.
+Please see "Compensation Discussion and Analysis-Severance and Change of Control Benefits" for a discussion of how the payments and benefits presented below were determined.